 “The key is to work out what is causing the loss of libido because this will determine the best treatment.
 Often, finding ways to de-stress, manage any symptoms of anxiety or depression, and fostering true intimacy and conflict-resolution within your relationship will do a world of good.”

 “After the age of 35, most men notice a decline in libido.
-This is mainly because the function of testosterone regulation transfers more to the adrenals rather than the testis and with our modern life, our adrenals are already under a lot of stress.”
+This is mainly because the function of testosterone regulation transfers more to the adrenals rather than the testis, and with our modern life, our adrenals are already under a lot of stress.”

-Yet, testosterone isn’t the only factor to affect sex drive and performance- so don’t worry if this isn’t the answer to your low libido.
+Yet, testosterone isn’t the only factor to affect sex drive and performance, so don’t worry if this isn’t the answer to your low libido.

 Health plays a huge part in a man’s sex drive.
-If you aren’t suffering from testosterone deficiency, it may be a medical condition such as endocrine disorder, diabetes, sleep apnea, or high blood pressure, all of which you should talk to your doctor about.
+If you aren’t suffering from testosterone deficiency, it may be a medical condition such as an endocrine disorder, diabetes, sleep apnea, or high blood pressure, all of which you should talk to your doctor about.

 However, there might be simpler reasons for lower libido in men, such as alcohol, poor diet, lack of sleep, or not enough exercise.

-Nutritionist, Justin Nault from Clovis Nutrition states these three things negatively impact your hormones and sex drive:
+Nutritionist Justin Nault from Clovis Nutrition states these three things negatively impact your hormones and sex drive:

 Chronic stress can lead to the production of too much cortisol, this in turn can lower your libido.
 Not to mention, the brain is often referred to as the biggest sex organ.
 Preoccupying it with worries of money, time, and responsibilities can make it harder for you to feel sexual, be aroused, and climax.